joonasy/rebirth/docs/css/structure.md

 ### About layout components

 Layout components are components that structure only specific sections our site like _Header_, _Home_ or _AppSection_.
-Sometimes it's necessary to control default components in a specific way at some portions of the site.
+Usually it's necessary to control default components in a specific way at some portions of the site.

 Example of `layout/_Header.scss`